OCHA-DAP/pa-anticipatory-action/analyses/eth/notebooks/exploration/eth_ndvi.md

 #### Aggregated to admin3
 Below the values per admin3 are shown.
 We use the same bins as [those used by USGS/FewsNet](https://earlywarning.usgs.gov/fews/product/448).
 We can see the same pattern as we saw with the raw data, which is a good sign.
 The dissimilarity between the pattern beginning of December and beginning of January is even more clear from these plots.
-It remains an open question which we should use..
+It remains an open question which we should use, it really depends on the focus of the message.
+Should it be now or during/end of rainy season.
+Also the rainy season differs per area

 ```python
 #this takes a couple of minutes to compute